William Colgate

 William Colgate (January 25, 1783 – March 25, 1857) was an English-American industrialist who in 1806 founded what became the Colgate-Palmolive company.

 Early life

 William Colgate was born in Hollingbourne, Kent, England, on January 25, 1783, He was the son of Robert Colgate (1758–1826), a farmer and politician, and his wife Sarah (née Bowles).
 The family moved to a farm near Shoreham when William was six years old.

-His father was a sympathizer with both the American and French Revolutions, whose republican ideals impelled him to leave their farm in March 1798 and emigrate to Baltimore, Maryland, in the United States of America, after which the family settled on a farm in Harford County.
+His father was a sympathizer with both the American and French Revolutions, whose republican ideals impelled him to leave their farm in March 1798 and emigrate to Baltimore, Maryland, in the United States, after which the family settled on a farm in Harford County.
 Robert formed a partnership with Ralph Maher to manufacture soap and candles, and teenage William helped out, but the partnership dissolved after two years.
 The family later settled in Delaware County, New York.

 Career

 William Colgate went to New York City in 1804 and began work as an apprentice in a soap-boiler.
 Observing what he regarded as mismanagement, he learned valuable lessons to apply to a business of his own.
 At the close of his apprenticeship he wrote to dealers in other cities seeking to establish himself with them.
 In 1806 William set up a starch, soap and candle business on Dutch Street in Manhattan.
 In 1820, he opened a starch factory across the Hudson in Jersey City.
 He went on to become one of the most prosperous men in New York City, sought for his wise counsel and ready to offer aid to others in practical enterprises.
 Through this he gained wide influence, especially among those of his faith.